rnjn/diskusage/README.md

 Simple node application to visualise disk usage on a computer.
 Run the following in order.

+0. npm install
+> This install all the modules and dependencies

 1. run: node walker.js [path]
 > this creates a json representation of your file system (with the path above as root), and
 > and saves it as public/xTree.json